arunmankad/react-in-docker/README.md

 This is a sample project to demonstrate how React JS app can be build, tested and deployed into an nignx server using docker container.
-The last part of this doc disscuss deploying docker containers to Azure cloud using Azure container registry and azure web app for containers.
+The last part of this doc discuss deploying docker containers to Azure cloud using Azure container registry and azure web app for containers.
+The project is progressively build using different feature branches in the following order __react-dev-server__
+__docker-compose__
+__test__
+__nginx__
+__master__ branch now has nginx branch merged into it.

-The react project can be created using
+The react project is created using create-recat-app

 ```
 npx create-react-app PROJECT_NAME